 These three players are known as underneath defenders and are in charge of short routes or intermediate routes like the dig route.

-Most coaches will run the cover 4 zone drop in 3rd and long situations or even hail mary situations.
-This allows the defense to cover any deep routes the offense may throw at it.
+Most coaches will run the cover 4 zone drop in 3rd and long situations or even Hail Mary situations.
+This allows the defense to cover any deep routes the offense may throw.

 Defensive Line